pineapplefart/ssb_s5/Main Assesment/PSEUDOCODEalternative.md

     Use the dictionary reader function to save a parameter dictionary for each row of the table.

-    FOR each row in the table WITH index idx:
+    For each row in the table with index 'idx':
-      SET the experiment_id as idx
+      Set the experiment_id as idx

-      CALCULATE start_col from idx to ensure the opentron file starts loading tips from the correct position in the tip rack.
+      Calculate start_col from idx to ensure the opentron file starts loading tips from the correct position in the tip rack.

-      CREATE a parameters dictionary as a copy of the default parameters.
+      Create a parameters dictionary as a copy of the default parameters.

-      FOR each parameter name in the parameters dictionary:
+      For each parameter name in the parameters dictionary:
-        IF the design file contains parameter k AND the corresponding row is not empty THEN CONVERT default value to the JMP value and store value in parameters dictionary.
+        If the design file contains parameter k AND the corresponding row is not empty then:
+          Convert default value to the JMP value and store value in parameters dictionary.

-      ADD the tip start column to the end of the parameters dictionary.
+      Add the tip start column to the end of the parameters dictionary.

-      APPLY inheritance rules:
+      Apply inheritance rules:
         Unassigned global parameters are set to defaults.
         Unassigned step-specific parameters are set to their global parameters.
         Unassigned minimum and maximum mix height range parameters are set to the constant mix height parameters.